- 3 December

-Kluivert, Redondo and the 10 worst Milan transfers of all time
+AC Milan's 10 worst transfers of all time

-Milan have generally got more transfers right than wrong over the last quarter century.
+Milan have generally got more transfers right than wrong over the last few decades.

-The club, once owned by Silvio Berlusconi and operated by Adriano Galliani, worked perfectly to buy some of the best players from around the world.
+The San Siro club, once owned by Silvio Berlusconi and operated by Adriano Galliani, worked perfectly to buy some of the greatest players in world football.

-Here are 10 of the worst signings in recent Milan history.
+Here are 10 of the worst signings in Milan's recent history.

 Michael Reiziger – free from Ajax, 1996

-In the summer of 1996, Edgar Davids and Michael Reiziger left Ajax for Milan on free transfers.
+In 1996, Edgar Davids and Michael Reiziger left Ajax for Milan on free transfers.
 Both had played huge parts in Ajax’s 1995 Champions League win against the Rossoneri in Vienna.

 Nikola Kalinic – €25m from Fiorentina, 2017